Terms of Reference and Conditions

 Nominations or applications for a President’s Award for Outstanding Research should consist of the following documents:

-(1) A one-page citation or appraisal of the candidate's research describing the candidate's contribution in a way easily understandable to those outside the discipline.
+(3) A one-page citation or appraisal of the candidate's research describing their contributions in a way easily understandable to those outside the discipline.
 This will be used for public relations purposes for the successful candidates as well as for a reminder to referees of the candidate's major contributions.

-(2) The names of three external referees who can be contacted with respect to the candidate's research and a description of the nature of any relationship they might have with the candidate.
-At least three independent reviewers suggested by the committee will be contacted for additional references.
+(4) The names of three external referees who can be contacted with respect to the candidate's research and a description of the nature of any relationship they might have with the candidate.
+At least three independent reviewers, suggested by the selection committee, will be contacted for additional references.

 Ensure that the contact information for all of your referees is complete and up to date.
 Incomplete or incorrect contact information could result in your referees receiving our request for letters late, or not receiving it at all.
 It is your responsibility to supply complete, up-to-date information.